 Solving a quadratic equation will always result in 2 solutions for x.
 These solutions are called roots.
 These roots may both be real numbers or, they may both be complex numbers.
-Rarely, both roots may be the same, producing one solution for x.
+Under extraordinary circumstances, both roots may have the same value, resulting in one solution for x.

-We this quadratic equation solver is useful to you.
-We hope the explanations showing how you can solve the equation yourself are educational and helpful.
+We hope you find this quadratic equation calculator useful.
+We encourage you to plug in different values for a, b, and c.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for your interest in Quadratic-Equation-Calculator.com.
+Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.